 Investing doesn't have to be complicated.
-Understanding how to buy a diversified portfolio through a single fund can be a way to simplify your financial life.
+Understanding how to buy a diversified portfolio through a single fund can be a way to help simplify your financial life.

 Building a diversified portfolio often means owning a number of different funds, each of which focuses on a different asset class or a different style of investing.
 But that method, which requires investors to choose their own funds and then monitor and adjust the mix over time, may not be for everyone.
 Some people don't have the time, some may not feel they have the expertise, while others simply don't want to have to worry about it.
 If one of these descriptions sounds familiar, a single-fund strategy may make sense for you.

 There are products that can offer an easy-to-manage diversified portfolio in a single fund.
 These may contain many different asset classes, including stocks, bonds, and short-term investments, which is why they are sometimes called asset allocation funds.
 While individual funds may have different underlying asset allocations, what they all do is provide you with the opportunity to own a diversified portfolio with just one fund.

 There are 2 common types of single-fund strategies: target date funds and target allocation funds.
 While they each allow you to own a diversified portfolio through a single investment, it's worth it to take a moment to understand the different approaches each type takes.